|

 meditations, or a little more consciously inaccessible than NLP type inductions

-but I think you will find out what they are in due course J.
+but I think you will find out what they are in due course J. What happens when poetry meets hypnotic inductions?
+You get a wonderful blend of trance and enchantment with positive benefits

+built in.
 Far more fun to listen to, and it widens the scope for people's internal

 representations.
 It is also pretty trance inducing to put in lines like, "a